cyverse-gis/neon-shiny-browser/README.md

 ## Overview

 The NEON Shiny Browser is an interactive tool to browse, pull, and manipulate data collected by [NEON](https://www.neonscience.org/).
-This R Shiny app uses [leaflet](https://leafletjs.com/), [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities), and [nneo](https://github.com/ropensci/nneo) to create a comprehensive tool that allows users to do everything from browsing NEON sites, to finding and downloading and unziping data products.
+This R Shiny app uses [leaflet](https://leafletjs.com/), [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities), and [nneo](https://github.com/ropensci/nneo) to create a comprehensive tool that allows users to do everything from browsing NEON sites, to finding and downloading and unzipping data products.

 ### Features